ComposableFi/composable/specifications/cosmwasm/SPEC.md

 ### 4.2.1 Submessages
 Messages are used to interact with modules or other smart contracts.
 Given the actor model and the loose coupling between actors, messages are sent but no state is kept.
-This means there is no response on whether if the call result was successful or not.
+This means there is no response on whether the call result was successful or not.

 In some scenarios, the ability to get a result and decide whether the transaction MUST be aborted or not is extremely useful.
 For this purpose, submessages are introduced: a second message sent with the sole purpose of getting a call result from a previous message.